MicrosoftDocs/connected-spaces/articles/camera-placement-checklist.md

 3. [Review the general placement guidelines](camera-placement-recommendations.md).

-4. [Review the placement recommendations](camera-placement-recommendations.md) to determine camera placement details for the different zones.
+4. [Determine camera placement details](camera-placement-recommendations.md) for the different zones.

-5. [Determine the installation locations](camera-placement-recommendations.md) (height, angle, and focal-point-distance from the target) for each camera to help prepare for installation and cable routing.
+5. [Determine height, angle, and focal-point distance from the target](camera-placement-recommendations.md)  for each camera to help prepare for installation and cable routing.

 6. [Install the cameras](install-cameras.md).